 Introduction to the modeling process and numerical analysis.
 Explores the development and solution of discrete and continuous mathematical models.
 Computing topics include error analysis, computational efficiency, and programming of algorithms.
 Methods include numerical integration, numerical solution of differential equations, interpolation, and curve fitting.
 Mathematical software is used throughout the course.
 Prerequisite: Grade C or higher in MATH 151.
 Spring.

 The focus is on building algebraic thinking with an emphasis on modeling real-world phenomena and the meanings represented by algebraic expressions.
 Topics include linear relationships; slope; linear, quadratic, and exponential functions.
 Connections will be drawn between algebra and geometry through patterns and other areas of overlap.
-Prerequisite: MATH 172, MATH 225, or MATH 270.
+Prerequisite: MATH 275.
 Spring.

 Students will examine and interpret the effective and appropriate use of instructional technologies available to K-12 mathematics teachers and learn to apply such technologies in conjunction with existing school mathematics curricula.
-Prerequisite: Grade C or higher in MATH 225 or MATH 270.
+Prerequisite: Either MATH 275 or MATH 320.
 Spring.

 A senior-level course in mathematical reasoning, problem solving, and communication.
 Topics vary at instructor's discretion.
 Students will make connections and integrate previous learning, develop mathematical literacy through reading and interpreting mathematical literature, and prepare and present written and oral reports on mathematical topics.
 Prerequisite: MATH 330 or MATH 350.
 Fall.